hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-extended-key-update.md

 client_/server_application_traffic_secret_N and its associated traffic keys.

-If Hybrid key exchange is used {{I-D.ietf-tls-hybrid-design}}, the two shared secrets concatenated together serve as input to
+If a hybrid key exchange, based on {{I-D.ietf-tls-hybrid-design}}, is used then the two shared

+secrets concatenated together serve as input to

 the HKDF-Extract function to produce the value sk.